 Introduction

-Resource Specialist for Church Development
+Pastor Ed Forsythe and Board of Directors BCC Resource Specialist for Church Development

 The health and vitality of the local church often reflects the leadership of both the Pastor and Board.
 Hopefully this manual will provide you with resources that will help you be effective in the ministry before you.

-Bylaws refer to a “local church administrative body.”
+BCC Bylaws refer to a “local church administrative body.”
 In most cases local churches have chosen to call this body the Board of Directors, which is the name that is used in this body of work.
 Whatever your church chooses to call this group of elected people a clear understanding of their role and responsibilities is essential.

 You will discover there is some overlap of information in this manual.
 The manual is actually a collection of articles by a number of authors.
 The articles can be used together as a training manual or in part as needed.